metablaster/ASM-Formatter/README.md

 For this reason only the following contributions are acceptable:

-- Implementation for other assemblers which should support everything that is already supported by this project.

-- Your implementation must be very basic and minimal because personal coding style preferences must not dictate how assembly formatter will work.
+- Your implementation must be very basic and minimal because personal coding style preferences must not dictate how the formatter will work.

 - Support for more file encodings

 - Bugfixes, optimization and improvements of existing functionalities

+- Implementation for other assemblers which should support everything that is already supported by this project.

+- Implementation for other operating systems

 If you wish to do something unorthodox or if you believe some new feature might be useful then please open a new issue to discuss it first.